Fenghuang: Origin

 A pair of Chinese Fenghuang (鳳凰) vases.
-Each vase depicts the male phoenix, "Feng" and the female phoenix, "Huang" facing one another, representing their harmonious relationship.
+Each vase depicts the male bird, "Feng" and the female bird, "Huang" facing one another, representing their harmonious relationship.
 The pair also represent the concept of "Yin" and "Yang".

-During the Han dynasty (2,200 years ago) two phoenixes, one a male (feng, 鳳) and the other a female (huang, 凰) were often shown together facing one other.
-In the Han dynasty, an imperial edict decreed that the phoenix hairpins had to become the formal headpiece for the empress dowager and the imperial grandmother.
+During the Han dynasty (2,200 years ago) two fenghuang, one a male (feng, 鳳) and the other a female (huang, 凰) were often shown together facing one another.
+In the Han dynasty, an imperial edict decreed that the fenghuang hairpins had to become the formal headpiece for the empress dowager and the imperial grandmother.

-Man playing sheng to a phoenix, Dengzhou painted stone-relief, Liu Song dynasty.
+Man playing sheng to a fenghuang, Dengzhou painted stone-relief, Liu Song dynasty.

 Later, during the Yuan dynasty the two terms were merged to become fenghuang, but the "King of Birds" came to symbolize the empress when paired with a dragon representing the emperor.

-A vase with a phoenix-headed spout, gray sandstone with celadon coating, Song Dynasty, last half of 10th century.
+A vase with a fenghuang-headed spout, gray sandstone with celadon coating, Song Dynasty, last half of 10th century.

-From the Jiajing era (1522–1566) of the Ming dynasty onwards, a pair of phoenixes was differentiated by the tail feathers of the two birds, typically together forming a closed circle pattern – the male identified by five long serrated tail feathers or "filaments" (five being an odd, masculine, or yang number) and the female by what sometimes appears to be one but is in fact usually two curling or tendrilled tail feathers (two being an even, feminine, or yin number).
+From the Jiajing era (1522–1566) of the Ming dynasty onwards, a pair of fenghuang was differentiated by the tail feathers of the two birds, typically together forming a closed circle pattern – the male identified by five long serrated tail feathers or "filaments" (five being an odd, masculine, or yang number) and the female by what sometimes appears to be one but is in fact usually two curling or tendrilled tail feathers (two being an even, feminine, or yin number).
 Also during this period, the fenghuang was used as a symbol representing the direction south.
 This was portrayed through a male and female facing each other.
 Their feathers were of the five fundamental colors: black, white, red, green, and yellow.
 These colours are said to represent Confucius' five virtues: